elliotxx/auto-milestone-summary-action/README.md

 ## How It Works

 1. When a milestone is created or updated:
+   - The action checks if the milestone is open (closed milestones are skipped)
-   - The action creates a new planning issue or updates an existing one
+   - Creates a new planning issue or updates an existing one
    - Issues are categorized based on their labels
    - A summary is generated with progress information

 2. When an issue is updated:
-   - If the issue belongs to a milestone, the corresponding planning issue is updated
+   - If the issue belongs to an open milestone, the corresponding planning issue is updated
    - The summary reflects the latest state of all issues
+   - No action is taken for issues in closed milestones

 3. Categories:
    - Issues are categorized based on their labels matching the category names
    - Issues without matching category labels go into "Uncategorized"
    - Each issue appears in the first matching category only
-   - By default, uses GitHub's standard labels (`bug`, `enhancement`, etc.)
+   - By default, uses GitHub's standard labels (`bug`, `enhancement`, `documentation`)

 ## Best Practices